QuickBirdEng/XCoordinator/README.md

 }
 ```

-### ⏩ Deep Linking
+### 🛤 Deep Linking

 Deep Linking can be used to chain different routes together.
 In contrast to the `.multiple`-transition, deep linking can identify routers based on previous transitions (e.g. when pushing or presenting a router), which enables chaining of routes of different types.
-Keep in mind, that you cannot access higher-level routers anymore once you trigger a route on a lower level on the stack.
+Keep in mind, that you cannot access higher-level routers anymore once you trigger a route on a lower level of the router hierarchy.

 ```swift
 class AppCoordinator: NavigationCoordinator<AppRoute> {